Courses for Qualifications in Auslan

 Students that have prior training (excluding Sign Language 1 and 2, and Sign Online) may be eligible for formal recognition or a credit transfer.
-For more information and to check your eligibility, read the policy.
+For more information, please call or email Student Support.

 Enrolment in a Deaf Society course does not guarantee that a student will successfully complete their course, or that the student with obtain a particular employment outcome where this is outside the control of the Deaf Society.
 RTO ID: 91243.

 - PSP40818 Certificate IV in Auslan

 The next enrolment for PSP20218 Certificate II in Auslan opens in December, for a Semester 1, 2021 start.